w0006887/modules/0408/mdModule.md

 Because Markdown is a text-only markup language, any text editor can edit content! `GitHub` has a decent in-browser editor.
 It does not have all the fancy spell-check and grammar check features, however.
 That being said, it is fairly easy to copy-and-paste text-only content between fancy desktop editors and the web interface.

+Each section is automatically an anchor that an URL can reference.
+However, you can also additional <a href="#customsanchor">custom anchor</a> using a little bit of HTML code.
+The special anchor uses the HTML code `<a href="#customanchor">custom anchor</a>`.

-You can also easily add "special sections" in the flow of the main text.
+You can also easily add "special visual sections" in the flow of the main text.

 ---